exonum/exonum-doc/src/advanced/consensus/consensus-spec.md

       the same `state_hash`, then:

         - Execute the proposal, if it has not yet been executed.
-        - Check that the node's `state_hash` coincides with the `state_hash` of the majority (if not, the node must stop working and signalize error).
+        - Check that the node's `state_hash` after applying transactions in `propose` coincides with the `state_hash` in the aforementioned +2/3 `Precommit`s.
+          If not, stop working and signal about an unrecoverable error.
         - Proceed to [COMMIT](#commit) for this block.

 ### Availability of +2/3 `Prevote`s